benbaba2525/Google-Books-Search/README.md

 }`

 5. Create a layout similar to the mockups displayed above.
 This should be a SPA (Single Page Application) that uses react-router-dom to navigate, hide and show your React components without changing the route within Express.

-The layout should include at least two React Components for each page Search and Saved.
+- The layout should include at least two React Components for each page Search and Saved.

-Feel free to try out alternative CSS framework to Bootstrap.
+- Feel free to try out alternative CSS framework to Bootstrap.

-Add the following Express routes for your app:
+6. Add the following Express routes for your app:

-/api/books (get) - Should return all saved books as JSON.
+- /api/books (get) - Should return all saved books as JSON.

-/api/books (post) - Will be used to save a new book to the database.
+- /api/books (post) - Will be used to save a new book to the database.

-/api/books/:id (delete) - Will be used to delete a book from the database by Mongo _id.
+- /api/books/:id (delete) - Will be used to delete a book from the database by Mongo _id.

-* (get) - Will load your single HTML page in client/build/index.html.
+- * (get) - Will load your single HTML page in client/build/index.html.
 Make sure you have this after all other routes are defined.

 Deploy your application to Heroku once complete.
 You must use Create React App and current versions of React and React-Router-Dom for this assignment.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+### Technologies Used
+- Bootstrap
+- CSS
+- React
+- ES6
+- Express.js
+- Node.js
+- NPM packages: React-router, Express, Axios
+- MongoDB

-### Code Splitting
+### Authors

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app
+  - Kanyarut Pornamnuay
+  <br><a target="_blank" rel="nofollow" href="https://github.com/benbaba2525">Visit My Github Profile</a>
+  <br><a target="_blank" rel="nofollow" href="https://benbaba2525.github.io/My-Portfolio/">Visit My Portfolio</a>

-### Advanced Configuration
+### Acknowledgments

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration
+  - UCLA Coding Bootcamp   <a target="_blank" rel="nofollow" href="https://bootcamp.uclaextension.edu/coding/">Visit UCLA Coding Bootcamp</a>

-### Deployment
+### Helpful Links

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+- <a target="_blank" rel="nofollow" href="https://reactrouter.com/">React Router</a>
+- <a target="_blank" rel="nofollow" href="https://create-react-app.dev/docs/proxying-api-requests-in-development/">React.js</a>
+- <a target="_blank" rel="nofollow" href="https://github.com/facebook/create-react-app">Proxying API Requests in Development</a>
+- <a target="_blank" rel="nofollow" href="https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/">React Lifecycle Methods Diagram</a>
+- <a target="_blank" rel="nofollow" href="https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0">Presentation vs Container Components</a>